Can Dogs Eat Corn on the Cob? The Interesting Answer

 The Final Word

-If you’re itching to give some corn (or popcorn!) to your pup for a sweet summer treat, know that it’s safe once it’s been removed from the cob; the corn cob itself isn’t digestible, and it can cause serious intestinal complications.
+If you’re itching to give some corn (or popcorn!) to your pup for a sweet summer treat, know that it is safe once it’s been removed from the cob, however, you should stay away from corn if your dog is suffering from diabetes; the corn cob itself isn’t digestible, and it can cause serious gastrointestinal complications.
 You may prepare your corn with butter and salt, but your dog will enjoy the corn just as much without them, so leave these additives for your human friends.